Free Activities & Almost-Free Activities: All Over Maui!

 - Hiking.
 There are great hikes all over Maui.

 - Iao Needle.
-Drive 50 minutes to the Iao Valley State Monument in central Maui.
+Drive 50 minutes to the Iao (“EE-ow”) Valley State Monument in central Maui.
 There’s an easy 0.6-mile paved trail from which you can view the Iao Needle and walk through a botanical garden.
+(Heavy rains can flood this park – before you drive here from the Cove, you may wish to check the website or even phone the park to make sure all trails are open.)
 As you drive back on the park road, it’s also worth walking through the adjacent Heritage Gardens Park.

 - Wailea.
 Drive 50 minutes to the Grand Wailea Hotel in south Maui.